nushell/rfcs/text/0002-signature-based-completions.md

 Here we can show all directories whose name starts with "di".
 If the user chooses one of the suggestions, completion would complete up to the `/`.
-Note, there are alternative approaches to how completion could work here, but this RFC will assume the aforementioned, as it is perhaps the simplest.
+Note, there are alternative approaches to how completion could work here, but this RFC will assume the aforementioned, as it is the simplest.
+It should be easy to switch to a smarter completer in the future though.

+Note that this is different from "hinting", which looks at the line before the cursor and provides a suggestion for how to complete the rest of the line.
+The major difference is that hinting will replace the entire line, has less context, and is typically based on command history.
+This RFC does not address hinting.

 In all of the above examples, there's the concept of a "completion location".
 The completion location scopes the possible completions.
 Some examples of such locations, emphasized by angle